Wasserstein distance as a new tool for discriminating cosmologies through the topology of large scale structure: Results

 \section{Results}

 First, we can make a qualitative comparison of our studies to others.
 Persistent homology was already applied to large-scale data.
-We can compare our (Fig. \ref{persistencedeath}) persistence (birth-persistence in this case) diagrams at different $z$ to those, for example in \cite{Biagetti2021} (Fig. 6 inthere) and \cite{Wilding2021} (Fig. 12 inthere).
-One can notice, that these all images, in principle, have common tendencies.
+We can compare our (Fig. \ref{persistencedeath}) persistence (birth-persistence in this case) diagrams at different $z$ to those, for example in cite{Biagetti2021} (Fig. 6 in there).
+One can notice, that these images, in principle, have common tendencies.
 These are: \begin{itemize} \item persistence of the features on smaller scales at lower $z$.
 The points that correspond to $z=0.1$ are (on average) on the left to those which correspond to $z=1$, which are on the left of those, that correspond to $z=2$. \item 2-Homologies have wider and less steep distribution and on average they are born at a slightly larger radius. \end{itemize} These common tendencies show qualitative agreement between our study to those done before.

 Now we will graphically present and elaborate on the numerical results.
 We have computed three types of defined above Wasserstein distances between each pair of simulated universes: the 1-Wasserstein, 2-Wasserstein, and $\infty$-Wasserstein (or the bottleneck) distance.
 The distances are measured between the "birth-death" diagrams of each pair.
 We compute distances for 0-dimensional, 1-dimensional, and 2-dimensional homology features (0-, 1-, and 2-homologies).
 While 1- and 2-homologies can be treated as cycles of filaments and voids of the Cosmic Web respectively, 0-homologies are nothing else but connected components that start as separate points at $r=0$.